dreamportdev/Osdev-Notes/09_Loading_Elf/01_Elf_Theory.md

 The reason we need to use a specific address is that the code and data contained in the ELF are compiled and linked assuming that they're at that address.
 There might be code that jumps to a fixed address or data that is expected to be at a certain address.
 If we don't copy the program header where it expects to be, the program may break.

 *Authors Note: Relocations are another way of dealing with the problem of not being able to use the requested virtual address, but these are more advanced.
-They're not hard to implement, certainly easier than dynamic linking, but still beyond the scope of this section.*
+They're not hard to implement, certainly easier than dynamic linking, but still beyond the scope of this chapter.*

 Now that we have that, lets look at the example code (without error handling, as always):